CaringCalm.org

 LED Finger Lights

 A similar option to the LED Gloves is a set of LED Finger Lights.
 With a hinged clothes pin action grip, each plastic lights clamps on the individual finger tip.
-Whether your child is learning to use a QWERTY keyboard or 6-Dot Perkins Brailler, these make great light play fun for focusing on finger isolation, or use them to point out body parts while you read the “Belly Button Story Book”.
+Whether your child is learning to use a QWERTY keyboard or 6-Dot Perkins Brailler, these make great light play fun for focusing on finger isolation, or use them to point out body parts while you read a book like Hello World!
+My Body.
 The possibilities are endless!

 Glow Stick Party Pack